hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We are old shoes which forgets what we have done!

 [20:11:39](#qc1pV952zpowswxIKD16Q1a2Hg1dPz8enrQTd6_u23c) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-At least we know, that Gregg preferred R2 version in year 2009 and Red/R3 version 13 years later Ì†ΩÌ∏â
+At least we know, that Gregg preferred R2 version in year 2009 and Red/R3 version 13 years later üòâ

 [20:14:21](#eVdhyDqSAPVDh9duRIvswMKtmt4jj-bbCtLXWAMR2rQ) <GiuseppeChillemi (GiuseppeChillemi)>:
-Ì†æÌ¥£Ì†æÌ¥£Ì†æÌ¥£
+ü§£ü§£ü§£

 [20:15:18](#0nBrS3eCSs02-AJi7-i2soCdJkyaARC6Zg63Bzr-1m8) <GiuseppeChillemi (GiuseppeChillemi)>:
 I have the same problem but worse: sometime I change my preference on a design in a couple of weeks.